Is Leasing a Car a Good Financial Decision?

 The dealer may assess additional fees, such as mileage overage charges

 Leasing a car presents many financial issues.
 For example, at the end of the lease, you have nothing to show for all the money you've spent.
-You must either turn the car into the dealer (where they may try to convince you to trade up to a new lease), or you must purchase the car at the end of the lease.
+You must either turn the car over to the dealer (where they may try to convince you to trade up to a new lease), or you must purchase the car at the end of the lease.

 There are also unexpected fees associated with leasing a car.
 Unless you're constantly vigilant, the mileage limits are often difficult to stay under, and you could find yourself paying hundreds in over-mileage charges at the end of your lease.